CTristan/Spawn.HDT.DustUtility/README.md

 ![Overlay](https://i.imgur.com/X91JVMa.png)

 ### Settings
-* Offline Mode: Open Hearthstone, head to "Play" and stay there for a couple of seconds, so the plugin can store your collection locally.
+* Offline Mode: Open Hearthstone, head to "Play" and stay there for a couple of seconds, so the plugin can store your collection and decks locally.

 ## Stranger Cards
 Keep track of which cards in your hand didn't start in your deck.